BouglaceMarouane/DD-CMC/README.md

 ## 📚 Modules

 - **M101 – Understanding the Profession and Training Path (15h)**
-  Introduction to the digital development profession, career opportunities, and the training methodology.
+  - Introduction to the digital development profession, career opportunities, and the training methodology.

 - **M102 – Learning the Fundamentals of Algorithms (120h)**
-  Core algorithmic principles to build a problem-solving mindset before coding.
+  - Core algorithmic principles to build a problem-solving mindset before coding (with python in this module).

 - **M103 – Object-Oriented Programming (120h)**
-  Concepts of OOP to design scalable and reusable software solutions.
+  - Concepts of OOP to design scalable and reusable software solutions.

 - **M104 – Building Static Websites (90h)**
-  HTML & CSS fundamentals to create well-structured and responsive static pages.
+  - HTML & CSS fundamentals to create well-structured and responsive static pages.

 - **M105 – Programming in JavaScript (120h)**
-  Exploring JavaScript for dynamic interactions and client-side development.
+  - Exploring JavaScript for dynamic interactions and client-side development.

 - **M106 – Working with Databases (105h)**
-  Relational databases, SQL, and techniques to store and manage data efficiently.
+  - Relational databases, SQL, and techniques to store and manage data efficiently.

 - **M107 – Developing Dynamic Websites (120h)**
-  From static to dynamic: integrating backend programming (PHP, server-side scripting) with databases.
+  - From static to dynamic: integrating backend programming (PHP, server-side scripting) with databases.

 - **M108 – Introduction to Information Systems Security (75h)**
-  Basics of securing applications and systems against common threats.
+  - Basics of securing applications and systems against common threats.

 ---